Arizona program

 Private workspace

-What paid access adds to this program
+What paid access adds after the free facts

-The free page gives you the public facts.
-Paid access turns this program into a shortlist item, comparison row, risk check, and lender-call prep surface.
+This page stays free for public facts.
+Paid access turns this program into a shortlist item, a related-path decision layer, risk checks, lender-call prep, and a next-step queue.

-If the public facts still look relevant, paid access is where you decide whether this path is stronger than your fallback.
+If the public facts still look relevant, paid access is where you decide whether this path is stronger than your fallback and what to do next.

 Keep this program in your shortlist